muellerberndt/scrooge-mcetherface/README.md

 $ ./scrooge <address>
 ```

-This will analyze the smart contract at the target address, output any vulnerabilites found and spawn a Python shell:
+This will analyze the smart contract at the target address, output the vulnerabilites found and spawn a Python shell:

 ```
 $ ./scrooge 0x3b1d02336205d1f22961c0f462abfe083e515921